yvan-sraka/webVR-experiments/README.md

 After hearing a podcast on [SpaceVR](http://www.spacevr.co/), I was inspired to create an experience based on their project.
 However, for this prototype, I decided I was building in the wrong direction.
 So, I wrapped it up and started work on experiment 10.

-**Guiding Question:** What does it feel like to see earth from a satalite point-of-view?
+**Guiding Question:** What does it feel like to see earth from a satellite point-of-view?

 | Action | Key |
 | ------ | :-: |